telerik/ajax-docs/controls/checkbox/appearance-and-styling/skins.md

 ## Customizing Skins

 You can tweak the existing skins or create your own.
 See [Create a Custom Skin For RadCheckBox]({%slug checkbox/appearance-and-styling/create-a-custom-skin%}) for a step-by-step walk through.
-To use your own skin
+To use your own skin:

 1. Add the new CSS file to your project.